Husarska Sausage (Kiełbasa husarska)

 - Add salt to ground beef and mix until sticky.
 Add emulsified mixture and ground fat and mix everything well together.

 - Stuff into beef middles or 65 mm synthetic fibrous casings.
-Hang at room temperature for 2-3 hours.
+Hang at room temperature for 2-3 hours, this allows sodium nitrite to develop stronger color.

 - Cool sausages in air to 18° C (64° F) or lower.
 Keep refrigerated.